Williamarnoclement/Williamarnoclement/README.md

 # Who I am

 My name is William CLEMENT.
-I’m a developer interested ~~in computer graphics,~~ arts and technologies.
+I’m a developer interested arts and technologies.

 My only dream is to ~~create the sofware that will enable artists to fulfil their vision.~~ be happy !